byui-cit/cit470/courseinfo/vSphere.md

 # Systems Security II
 ## Tools: CIT department VPN and VMware infrastructure

-When they are enrolled in selected courses, students manage virtual machines in a private VMware infrastructure operated by BYU-Idaho's CIT department.
+While enrolled in selected courses, students manage virtual machines in a private VMware infrastructure operated by BYU-Idaho's CIT department.
 Our infrastructure consists of clusters of enterprise-grade server hardware, integrated with the following VMware products: